sjsucmpe272-fall21/Team-Project-21/README.md

  Sakshi Mishra

 # CASHFLOW
+Create a web application called cashflow to determine which home will yield and its cashflow.

 # ABSTRACT

+With a booming real estate market, more than 50% of transactions are investment homes.
+However, investors have a hard time figuring if a house in the market will have positive cash flow.
+Even if a price seems low, taxes, HOA, age of home, location can take most of the rental income.
-Create a web application called cashflow to determine which home will yield and its cashflow.
+The web application determines which home will yield  and cashflow after paying all the miscellanous fees in addition to investment.

 # FUNCTIONALITY